Home > Overview of God's Annual Holy Days

 New Covenant Significance: Through the salvation offered by our Lord's death and the help of God's Holy Spirit in our individual lives, the Days of Unleavened Bread pictures our deliverance from sin and the hold Satan the devil has on us.
 During the days of this feast, all leaven, typified as sin, is removed from our homes.
 In addition, unleavened bread, typified of Christ, is commanded to be eaten.
 By doing these physical actions, we are reminded of the necessity to remove sin from our lives and to live by every word of God through Christ Jesus daily.
 By keeping the Feast of Unleavened Bread as God commanded, He is reminding us of the necessity to overcome the world through Christ and be unleavened spiritually as He is.

-Exodus 12:18-51
+- Exodus 12:18-51

-Leviticus 23:6-22
+- Leviticus 23:6-22

-Deuteronomy 16:1-8,16
+- Deuteronomy 16:1-8,16

-John 6
+- John 6

-I Corinthians 5
+- I Corinthians 5

 The Feast of Pentecost

-"In the Old Testament, Pentecost is a memorial of God audibly giving the Ten Commandments to the children of Israel at Mount Sinai (Ex.
+"In the Old Testament, Pentecost is a memorial of God audibly giving the Ten Commandments to the children of Israel at Mount Sinai (Exo.
 20 and Deut.
 5).
 Later, in the land of Israel, Pentecost was also a memorial of the firstfruit harvest of the barley/wheat crops (Lev.
 23:15-21).
 In the New Testament, God used the day of Pentecost to send the Holy Spirit in power and thus begin the Church -- spiritual Israel -- at the temple in Jerusalem in 30 AD.
 It is a memorial of that tremendous event recorded in Acts two.
 Most importantly, Pentecost is a prophecy of the first resurrection -- the resurrection of the firstfruits to God the Father, also called the Church of the Firstborn (I Cor.
 15:22-23; Heb.
 12:22-24; Rev. 14:14-16)."

 -- (ibid., pg.
 1-2)